Our wellness travel tour of Antigua and Barbuda continues…. story and photos by Anne Dimon

 Later, as I stand watching a graceful pelican swoop down from the skies to perch on a rocky shoreline, I better understand the mindfulness of “birding.”

-You can also read about my visits to Colesome Farm to Table Experience, Sugar Ridge and Nicole’s Table Cooking Classes as we make our way around the twin-island country experiencing some of what is offered under the umbrella of wellness.
+You can also read about my visits to and with Colesome Farm to Table Experience, Sugar Ridge, Nicole’s Table Cooking Classes, Triflexcursions, Barbuda Belle and The Great House as we make our way around the twin-island country experiencing some of what is offered under the umbrella of Wellness.